PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 requires ordered tuple propagation, exact two-result validation, and a fixed two-counter summary staged between the preceding raw layout rewrite and the pre-QKV shape-extract result.

+The runner and lowerer delegate now return the ordered pair.
+The pure `summarize_late_spp_concat_unary_conv_mutations()` helper validates exactly two results and maps them to the two declared keys.
+Production stages `late_spp_results` and `_late_spp_stats`; no unrelated fields or prune proxy are added, and the pair remains observation-only.